WandLZhang/fast-science-0-stellar-engine/blueprints/il5/compute-persistent-disk/README.md

 | [keyrings-keys](outputs.tf#L68) | Key resources. |  |
 <!-- END TFDOC -->
 ## Disclaimer
-- The present GCP Terraform Module in this project is set up and intended to be implemented in an IL5 Impact Level 5 environment using the Assured Workdloads within the Google Cloud Platform (GCP) organization.
+- The present GCP Terraform Module in this project is set up and intended to be implemented in either a FedRAMP-High or IL5 (Impact Level 5) environment using the Assured Workloads within the Google Cloud Platform (GCP) organization.
-- An Assured Workloads and IL5 environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.
+- Assured Workloads in both environments ensures that sensitive data and workloads in GCP adhere to the rigorous security standards mandated by the DoD, making it suitable for government agencies.

 ## How to deploy the Terraform Code.
 The Deployment Steps
 You should see this README and some terraform files.